knative/docs/serving/DNS.md

 ## Publish your Domain

-Follow below steps to make your domain publicly accessible.
+Follow the below steps to make your domain publicly accessible.

 ### Set static IP for Ingresses
 You may want to set static IP for your Ingresses so that the Ingress IP will